sanju-2006/Module-4/SEB - ARITHMETIC CALCULATION USING CLASS.md

 ---

 ### AIM
-To write a Python program to perform addition and division operations using a class.
-The class should be named `Saveetha`, and the function names should be `setvalues` (to set `a` and `b` values), `add`, and `div`.
-The program should handle the following cases:
+write a python program to perform modulo and floor division operation using class and if,elif..

-- `choice 1` → Perform addition
-- `choice 2` → Perform division
-- `choice 0` → Exit
-- For other choices, print 'Invalid choice'
+note:

+class name should be SEC, function name should be setvalues( to se the values of a and b) ,rem and div

+case : choice 1 ->perform modulo operation ,choice 2-> perform division ,  choice 0 -> exiting, other choices -> print 'invalid choice'

 ---